Svalbard & Jan Mayen

 It came as quite a surprise to me that the more I mentioned Svalbard to friends, the more I discovered how many people had visited this remote part of the world as part of a cruise or small ship expedition.

-None however had just gone to visit this small remote stretch of land dominated by tundra, bare mountains, glaciers, extreme light variations and wildlife which would be hard to match anywhere on earth.
+None however had just gone to visit this small remote stretch of land dominated by tundra, bare mountains, glaciers, extreme light variations and wildlife which would be hard to match anywhere on Earth.

 I was therefore delighted to have recently been contacted by former travel agent, Heather Cragg, who wanted to share her incredible experience of Svalbard.

 I was thrilled when I was told at work that I’d won “two business class tickets to any short haul destination”.
 However, I then had to choose where to go!
 My partner and I discussed various European options, then I realised that this could be my chance to see the Northern Lights.
-It’s something I had always wanted to do.
+It’s something I have always wanted to do.

 I knew that Tromsø would be an ideal destination for this, so we went to the SAS website to check our flight options.
-Whilst looking at their route map, we saw a line going north from Tromsø, and we both said “where does that go?”
+Whilst looking at their route map, we saw a line going north from Tromsø, and we both said “Where does that go?”
 We found ourselves looking at Svalbard, an archipelago way up into the Arctic Circle between Norway and the North Pole.
 After some research, we excitedly decided this would be a real adventure – a sparsely populated land of polar bears, the midnight sun and the Northern Lights.

 We chose February because that’s when the sun starts to come back after 3 months of 24-hour darkness, and the chances of seeing the Northern Lights are good.
 Anticipating temperatures of around -20°C during the day, we purchased some serious winter clothing and excitedly looked forward to this trip of a lifetime.